Seven tips for cleaning your teeth without a toothbrush

 Gnaw on some fresh celery, carrots, broccoli, or cucumbers.
 These foods can help scrape plaque from your teeth, removing some of the odor-causing bacteria.
 Plus, fresh veggies are good foods for teeth.

-Hard cheeses and proteins are low in sugar, so they don't contribute to bacteria growth in your mouth.
+Hard cheeses are low in sugar, so they don't contribute to bacteria growth in your mouth.
 Cheese also contains enzymes that help neutralize the bacteria that lead to bad breath.

 Yes, plain old water can help wash away any food particles left in your mouth.
 Swishing it around may also help loosen anything left between your teeth.